-One of Ancient America’s most distinctive predators — the saber-toothed cat — likely wasn’t “native American” in origin, as had been thought for decades.
+One of Ancient America’s most distinctive predators — the saber-toothed cat — likely wasn’t native to the continent, as had been thought for decades.

 To distinguish among them, scientists often study the skulls, specifically the teeth and jaws, to discern how different species went about the business of killing.

 Some ancient American cats were the familiar sabertooths, highly specialized hunters with giant canine teeth that killed prey not with a single stabbing blow, but through the massive blood loss that followed a well-placed bite to the neck.

 Among the cats that used this tactic was a species known to scientists for decades as Nimravides catocopis, a tiger-sized predator that lived about 9 million years ago, and whose bones were first discovered in Kansas in the 1880s.

 (Learn about a more recent fossil found nearby: “15,500-Year-Old Mammoth Bones and Hunting Tools Found ‘Close Together’ in Kansas“)

 But sabertooths like N. catocopis weren’t true felines.

 That title went to more “primitive,” less specialized species with smaller, cone-shaped teeth like the cats we know today.

 These predators felled their prey by suffocating with a prolonged bite to the neck, a method that’s trickier and riskier to execute.